 Another thing that you should always remember is to give your baby these foods in small quantities!
 You don’t need to give your baby massive amounts of dairy, so starting them off with a small spoonful is a great way to go.

 To conclude, it’s probably not the best idea to be giving your baby any type of dairy within the first six months.
 This tends to result in an upset stomach, and an upset Mommy & Daddy from having to clean up the mess afterwards!
+You can check out more ice cream facts for more fun info about ice cream.

 Remember; there’s really no rush to introduce your child to dairy.
 Many people want to try and introduce dairy into their child’s system immediately to see if they’re allergic or how they’ll react.
 Or, you feel guilty snacking on an ice cream whilst your child can’t join you.
 There are TONS of alternatives for your child, so try not to feel guilty about eating ice cream when your child is around.